mikavilpas/build-monitor/readme.md

 How to get started developing
 ======

-There are three builds:
+There are four builds:
 - `min`: production, minified build.
 Accessible at `index.html`
-- `dev`: not minified.
+- `dev`: Mimics production; like `min` but for development.
 Located at `index-dev.html`
 - `devcards`: Tests and isolated test environments.
 Located at `devcards.html`
+- `demo`: like `devcards` but minified.
+Used in the interactive demo on github.

 You can start the development environment like so: